-Spring is a wonderful time of year, and one that we welcome with open arms.
+Spring is a wonderful time of year; and one that we welcome with open arms.
 Flowers start to bloom, the leaves return to the trees, the birds begin to chirp, the weather gets warmer and the days get longer.
+For dog owners, the arrival of spring means more time outdoors to enjoy all these magical things; and where better to do so than on a dog-friendly holiday?

-So, we’ve put together a list of the biggest spring dangers for dogs, so that you can ensure your pup is kept safe.
+From spring flowers and bee stings to allergies and Easter chocolates, we’ve put together a list of the biggest spring hazards for dogs, so you can make sure your canine companion is kept safe on your Bank Holiday break or sunny spring escape.

-Dogs love to spend time stopping to sniff flowers and plants in the garden and in parks, but you need to keep a watchful eye as some of these flowers and plants can be poisonous to our four legged friends,
+Dogs love to spend time stopping to sniff flowers and plants in the garden and in parks, but you need to keep a watchful eye when you’re out on your holiday walkies, as some of these flowers and plants can be poisonous to our four-legged friends.

 Here are some of the most toxic plants for dogs:

-- Daffodils – as pretty as they are, daffodils are poisonous for our furry friends.
-If your dog was to eat a flower, it can lead to vomiting, fitting, lethargy and diarrhea.
+Daffodils – as pretty as they are, daffodils are poisonous to our furry friends.
+If your dog was to eat a flower, it can lead to vomiting, fitting, lethargy and diarrhoea.
 The bulbs are the most dangerous part of the plant – if your dog consumes one of these then it could be very serious.
 You can expect to see these signs from 15 minutes to one day following ingestion.

 Other dangerous plants include Amaryllis, bluebells, and crocuses.
-So keep your curious canine well away from these!
+So keep your curious canine well away from these when you’re out for your scenic strolls!

 Ivy may look innocent, but it can actually be pretty dangerous for your doggie.
 Although dogs are technically carnivores who’ll predominantly eat meat, they’ll often try to eat whatever fits in their mouth.
 Nothing about ivy tells your pooch “don’t eat me”, so it’s something us owners need to be wary of.

 If your dog does take a bite or two of ivy, it’s unlikely to kill them.
-However, the toxic chemicals in it can cause problems such as: vomiting, diarrhea, and drooling.
+However, the toxic chemicals in it can cause problems such as vomiting, diarrhoea, and drooling.
 Even contact with ivy can produce skin irritation and rashes.

 So our snake population doesn’t quite match up to our Australian friends, but we do have our very own venomous snake – the European adder, which is native to the UK.
 Typically found on dry, sandy heaths, sand dunes, rocky hillsides, moorland and woodland edges, adders are roughly 50-60cms long and can be identified by the black/brown zigzag pattern along their back, and v-shaped marking on the back of their head.